rubocode/vision-lk/diagnosis/causes/purpose/index.md

 The old regime of Kandyan origin represented by the Bandaranaike family embraced Marxism.
 Imagine a primarily **Buddhist Capitalist** class embracing **Atheist Marxism** just to capture power.
 And one of them studied at Sorbonne in France.
 Ever heard of the French Revolution while there?

-The cognitive dissonance is mind boggling, to say the least.
+The cognitive dissonance is mind-boggling, to say the least.